Select your base

 Aqueduct Llangollen

-You can enjoy a canal cruise on the Llangollen Canal starting from our narrowboat hire base at Chirk in Wrexham.
-Check out our canal maps and cruise guides on our base page for more information about canal boat hire for your canal holiday.
+Canal boats on the Llangollen Canal start from our narrowboat hire base at Chirk in County Wrexham.
+Check out our canal maps and cruise guides on our base page for more information about canal boat hire in this region, including cruising on the Montgomery Canal.

 Chirk Marina on the Llangollen Canal